baloise/design-system/docs/src/components/essentials/styles.md

 ### Install

-Place the download fonts into a folder in the public area.
+Place the downloaded fonts into a folder in the public area.
 Configure the path with the Sass variable `$font-path` or use the default `assets/fonts`.

-Import `global.scss` Sass file into the main `.scss` file of your application.
+Import the `global.scss` Sass file into the main `.scss` file of your application.

 ```scss
 @import 'node_modules/@baloise/design-system-components/src/styles/global.scss';